Thank you. Well written. A good strategy for motivation that can be broadly applied

 You take the tiniest possible action in the direction you want to go.

-This has been well documented as an effective strategy to beat procrastination and our initial resistance to taking action.
+This has been well documented as an effective strategy to beat procrastination and our initial resistance to getting started.
 It was highlighted nicely in this detailed guide by Mark Manson.
 For a short, more hilarious and sweary version of the same thing, watch this video:

 Personally, I’ll often procrastinate on writing an article.
 Not because I’m actually stuck on anything, but because my mind likes to remind me that sometimes writing is hard.
 And if it’s hard, then there’s mental resistance against starting.